tanaydesai/atomgrad/README.md

 x = Atom(x)
 y = Atom(y)

-model.fit(x, y, optim, binary_cross_entropy, accuracy_val, epochs=100)
+model.fit(x, y, optim, binary_cross_entropy, binary_accuracy, epochs=100)

+#output
+'''
+...
+epoch: 30 | loss: 0.14601783454418182  | accuracy: 100.0%
+epoch: 35 | loss: 0.11600304394960403  | accuracy: 100.0%
+epoch: 40 | loss: 0.09604986757040024  | accuracy: 100.0%
+epoch: 45 | loss: 0.0816292017698288  | accuracy: 100.0%
+'''
 ```

 ## Demos

-An example of simple autodiff and two binary classifiers using a neural net with a 16 node hidden layer network is in the `demos.ipynb` notebook.
+An example of simple autodiff and four binary classifiers including `make_moons` dataset and MNIST digits dataset is in the `examples/demos.ipynb` notebook.

+Note: Although `atom.nn` includes `softmax` activation and `cat_cross_entropy`, model results are quite dissapointing and are likely due to some bug (plz lmk if you find it!).
+As a result the `AtomNet` model is best suited for binary classification neural net tasks.